smartDIYs/Manual/EN/Etcher_Laser/manual/first_processing_mobile.md

 <img src="./images/first_processing_pc_10.png">

 To prevent the laser head from tilting, close the height adjustment screw while keeping the top of the laser head in close contact with the laser head fixing unit.
-If the laser head is tilted, it may cause a shift in the machining position.
+If the laser head is tilted, it may cause a shift in the processing position.
 <img src="./images/first_processing_pc_21.jpg">

 <img src="./images/first_processing_pc_22.gif">